Georg-Peter Eder: Defense of the Reich

 Following his recovery from injuries sustained on 5 November 1943, Eder was posted to the II.
 Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing) under the command of Hauptmann Hermann Segatz in February 1944.
 The Gruppe, which was fighting in Defense of the Reich, was based in Wunstorf in northern Germany.
 Following the death of Segatz, Major Heinrich Bär was given command of the Gruppe on 9 March.
 Bär, who had previously commanded 6.
 Staffel, was then in consequence succeeded by Eder.
 Eder claimed his first aerial victory with JG 1 on 8 April when the USAAF Eighth Air Force, formerly known as VIII Bomber Command, attacked German airfields in northwestern Germany as well as the German aircraft industry in Braunschweig.
 II.
 Gruppe attacked the bombers in the vicinity of Salzwedel where Eder shot down one of the B-24 bombers.

-He bailed out of his Fw 190 A-7 (Werknummer 430645) during combat with P-47 fighters over Göttingen on 19 April.
+On 11 April, Eder claimed an aerial victory over a B-17 near Fallersleben.
+That day, the USAAF Eighth Air Force had sent 917 heavy bombers against the German aircraft industry in Oschersleben, Bernburg, Halberstadt, Sorau, present-day Żary, Poland, Cottbus and Arnimswalde, present-day Załom, Poland.He bailed out of his Fw 190 A-7 (Werknummer 430645) during combat with P-47 fighters over Göttingen on 19 April.
 On 8 May, he claimed a B-24 shot down but made a forced landing at Vechta in his Fw 190 A-8 (Werknummer 170071).